Sk0001234/HR-Department-Report-/README.md

   Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.

+## Summary

+1. Demographics & Age:

+   More male employees overall.Predominantly White employees; Native Hawaiian and American Indian are the least represented.
+   Employee age ranges from 20 to 57, with the majority between 25–34 years, followed by 35–44 years.
+Few employees fall into the 55–64 age group.

+2. Work Locations & Tenure:

+   A large number of employees work at headquarters compared to remote work.
+   Average tenure of terminated employees is 7 years.
+   Average departmental tenure is 8 years, with Legal and Auditing departments having the highest tenure and Marketing, Sales, and Services departments having the lowest.

+3. Turnover:

+   Marketing has the highest turnover, followed by Training.
+   Lowest turnover is in Research & Development, Support, and Legal departments.

+4. Regional Presence:

+   Many employees come from Ohio.
+   Net employee numbers have steadily increased over time.

+## Insights for Improvement

+== Based on the data, here are actionable insights to improve the company’s performance and culture:

+1. Diversity and Inclusion:

+  Introduce initiatives to hire and retain individuals from underrepresented racial groups (e.g., Native Hawaiian, American Indian).
+This can include outreach programs, partnerships with minority-focused organizations, and diversity hiring goals.
+  Offer training to managers and employees to foster an inclusive workplace.

+2. Balanced Gender Representation:

+   While departments are relatively balanced, address the gender disparity overall by targeting roles with fewer female employees.
+Mentorship programs for women and gender-neutral hiring practices can help.

+3. Employee Retention:

+  Investigate why Marketing and Training departments have high turnover rates.
+Possible areas to explore include workload, leadership, career growth opportunities, and team dynamics.
+  Invest in employee engagement programs (e.g., team-building activities, growth opportunities) for high-turnover teams.

+4. Encouraging Remote Work:

+  If feasible, consider enabling more employees to work remotely or hybrid.
+This could enhance job satisfaction, attract diverse talent, and reduce the strain on physical office space.

+5. Focus on Aging Workforce:

+  Employees aged 55–64 form a small group.
+To encourage longevity, consider flexible work hours, phased retirement plans, or wellness programs tailored for senior employees.

+ 6. Enhancing Tenure:

+   For Sales, Services, and Marketing (departments with the lowest tenure), evaluate workload and reward systems to encourage longer employee commitment.
+   Structured career paths, recognition programs, and skill development opportunities can help.

+7. Leveraging Ohio’s Talent Pool:

+   Since many employees are from Ohio, invest in branding and partnerships with local universities or organizations to tap into the regional talent pool further

 ### Limitations

 * Some records had negative ages and these were excluded during